API integration

 We have prepared a set of code examples in various programming languages, along with accompanying instructions, to help you get started with the script.
 The examples can be found in two places:

-At the top of the Send Event code example, insert the tracking code and sensor URL values required for API communication.
+At the top of the Send event code example, insert the tracking code and sensor URL values required for API communication.
 The tracking code authorizes access to the API, while the sensor URL is the API endpoint that accepts HTTP POST requests containing event data.
 Both values are available on the API page of the console.

 Then, fill in event details with the values obtainable in the client platform.
-For a practical example of the parameters and values to send, see the Event Data subsection.
+For a practical example of the parameters and values to send, see the Event data subsection.

 In general, event details include basic user information for building their identity profiles (such as email address, IP address, phone number, etc.) and request data (such as time of the event, URL requested, user agent, etc.).
 The complete list of mandatory and optional parameters accepted by the API is given in the Parameters section below.